Archisman-Mridha/aws-bastian-host-with-terraform/README.md

 # AWS Bastian Host with Terraform

 > Demonstrating how to use Bastian Host with Terraform in AWS.

-**Aim** - Provision 2 EC2 instances A and B in a private subnet.
-Run `kubeadm init` inside A making it the master node and make B join A as a worker node.
+**Aim** - Provision an EC2 instance in a private subnet.
+Run `kubeadm init` inside the instance via a Bastian Host.
+Expose the Kubernetes API server to the internet via a ELB.